MIT-SPARK/Kimera-Multi-Data/README.md

 The camera calibration parameters used for our experiments can be found [here](https://drive.google.com/drive/folders/1YlVl2hoqWNwi6GGX6n_MqeNG-aWmeh9r?usp=share_link).

 The point cloud of the reference ground truth map can be downloaded [here](https://drive.google.com/file/d/1u5BC8rEQlA0BKoobgmP5GCCi2vJf58oz/view?usp=share_link).

+## kmd_tools ROS Package

+Clone this repo into your `catkin_ws` to build the `kmd_tools` ROS package.
+This ROS package provides extrinsic calibration and other helpful tools for replaying the data and developing algorithms using the Kimera Multi Data.

+TODO: For ease, create a symlink in this directory called `datadir` to the Kimera Multi Dataset

+### Extrinsic Calibration TF Broadcaster

+These extrinsics were found by providing a rough initial guess and then refined using the [lidar2camera ](https://github.com/plusk01/lidar2camera) manual calibration tool.

+### Odometry Generator

+### Pose Graph Generator

+pose graph nodes are imu_optical w.r.t viodom